 All day at work has been a struggle.
 Not helped by the resignation of one member of our team plus a client seemingly having a heart attack in front of me.

 Then I found out I had forgotten to bring the keys to unlock my bike from the store at work which meant I had to catch the bus home rather than cycle like a madman for 40 minutes.

 So, having devoured a meat pie with peas and heading out to the grocery store to grab the ingredients for a dinner I am going to cook for this week I will, eventually get some exercise in.

 Yes, the weights beckon me.
-I will hit shoulders ad back.
+I will hit shoulders and back.

-I do actually feel strong, however, no amount of Coca Cola can rid me of the boozy blues.
+I do actually feel strong, however, no amount of Coca Cola can rid me of these boozy blues.